What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

 How many people did he have in his radio studio?

-When you listened to his radio program, you heard Ruben, a fellow named “Six-Toed Mordecai”, Mrs. …
+When you listened to his radio program, you heard Ruben, a fellow named “Six-Toed Mordecai”, Mrs. Malone, …

 Your Favorite